 The Forbes' business ranking is based on several metrics related to job growth, with Manhattan rated highly in education and in job growth.
 The magazine also calls Bill Snyder Family Stadium and Bramlage Coliseum popular sites in the Little Apple.

 Manhattan is the highest ranked city in Kansas and the Big 12 Conference on the list.
 Others listed include Ames, Iowa, No. 15; Lawrence, Kan., No. 17; Morgantown, W.V, No. 23; Waco, Texas, No. 61; and Topeka, Kan., No. 71.
 See the complete rankings.

 Prepared by University communications and marketing

-This article was posted on Tuesday, August 13, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Institute of Personal Financial Planning, Kinesiology.
+This article was posted on Tuesday, August 13, 2013, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Institute of Personal Financial Planning, Kinesiology.